aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { TypeSystemDefinitionNode } from 'graphql';
 import { UnionTypeDefinitionNode } from 'graphql';
 import { UnionTypeExtensionNode } from 'graphql';

 // @public (undocumented)
-export interface AmplifyApiGraphQlResourceStackTemplate {
-    // Warning: (ae-forgotten-export) The symbol "AppsyncApiStack" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    api?: Partial<AppsyncApiStack>;
-    // Warning: (ae-forgotten-export) The symbol "FunctionDirectiveStack" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    function?: Partial<FunctionDirectiveStack & AppsyncStackCommon>;
-    // Warning: (ae-forgotten-export) The symbol "HttpsDirectiveStack" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "AppsyncStackCommon" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    http?: Partial<HttpsDirectiveStack & AppsyncStackCommon>;
-    // Warning: (ae-forgotten-export) The symbol "ModelDirectiveStack" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    models?: Partial<Record<string, ModelDirectiveStack>>;
-    // Warning: (ae-forgotten-export) The symbol "OpenSearchDirectiveStack" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    opensearch?: Partial<OpenSearchDirectiveStack & AppsyncStackCommon>;
-    // Warning: (ae-forgotten-export) The symbol "PredictionsDirectiveStack" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    predictions?: Partial<PredictionsDirectiveStack & AppsyncStackCommon>;
-}

-// @public (undocumented)
 export const APICategory = "api";